meepawn/TwitterTinker/README.md

 > node config

 - To tweet, run:
-> node tweet
+> 'node tweet'

 - To tweet with (REST API: lat, long, display_coordinates), run:
-> node tweetWithLocation
+> 'node tweetWithLocation'

 - To get data from someone's time line, run: (You will be asked screen_name, count)
-> node tweetMine
+> 'node tweetMine'

-> //for example @TaufiqByon, screen name is TaufiqByon without the "@".
+ //for example @TaufiqByon, screen name is TaufiqByon without the "@".
 Also case sensitive.

 - Other functions are being developed.